howerj/lfsr-vhdl/readme.md

   an example of a three input version.
 Setting the LUT would require setting a 4-bit register for a 2-input LUT, which could be tacked on to the JUMP instruction as we have bits to spare (we only use 8-bits).
+* LFSR, and the related Cyclic Redundancy Checks (CRC), have many uses, Pseudo Random Number Generation (PRNG), test vector generation and checking, Built In Self Tests (BIST), and more.
+Using LFSR for test vector generation, in both a test bench and in hardware, would allow us to query the CPU with many test patterns and efficiently compare this to a result, in hardware this could be part of a BIST peripheral that sets a pin high on success.
+* This project would be a good candidate for the [Tiny Tapeout][] project, amongst my others projects.
+Tiny Tapeout allows designers to cheaply make their own physical silicon.
+The interface would be a problem and would require shifting data in and out N-bits at a time as there are a limited number of pins available to interface with external memory (both RAM and ROM ICs would be required).
+This would mean we would need to be able to pause the CPU in any state, or other modifications would need to be made.
+  Perhaps <https://github.com/howerj/bit-serial> would make a better candidate?

 # References